nisha-kaushal/Credit-Card-Fraud-Imbalance/README.md

 Comparing the K-Nearest Neighbors Classifiers, the overall weakest models, 6.3% of the oversampling normal data were incorrectly classified as "fraud", and 2.9% of the fraud data were incorrectly classified as "normal".
 In the undersampling model, **39.2%** of the normal data were incorectly labeled as "fraud", and **44.7%** of the fraud data was incorrectly labeled as "normal".

+These findings are expected, for the reasons that will be discussed in the next section.

 ## Oversampling vs. Undersampling- Which to Choose?
+### Oversampling vs Undersampling
+Undersampling and Oversmapling both have certain pros and cons, mainly due to the amount of data.
+In particular, Oversampling leads to a vast amount of data for use, which does tend to lead to higher accuracy as there is more data acting as examples for the models to learn from.
+However, the larger amount of data, the higher amount of computing power needed for the models to run efficiently.
+If not enough computing power is available, the models will take a long time to run.
+Undersampling, on the otherhand, significantly decreased the amount of data, and allowed for a faster runtime for all models.
+However, there was also a dramatic decrease in accuracy/precision/recall.
+From this notebook, it seems that undersampling would be best used if a project can sacrifice a bit of accuracy for an increased run time.
+Undersampling could also lead to successful results if the imbalance were not as extreme as in this project, where only 0.173% of the transctions were fraud.
+Oversampling would be best where a large amount of data can be handled, so that the project can have the higher accuracy.